 Phase I will involve developing the web-based component of the system.
-Phase I will be completed by [DATE], and the resulting DBMS will be called the "pilot system".
-This pilot DBMS will be ready to store project data on [DATE] and the web page that allows access to the system will also be functional by this date.
+Phase I will be completed early in the Program, and the resulting DBMS will be called the "pilot system".
+This pilot DBMS will be ready to store project data in Year 2 and the web page that allows access to the system will also be functional by this time.
 Applications and administrative information may not yet be available on the database.